Award Set Up

 New Award Acceptance and Set Up

-After negotiation and acceptance of awards, the ORA will set up the award within the UA system.
-An account(s) will be established and a Notice of Award (NOA) will be prepared.
-The NOA will be sent, via email, to the PI, Chair, and Dean when the award is officially set up.
-When applicable, the Co-PI(s), Chair(s), and Dean(s) will also receive the NOA.
+After negotiation and acceptance of awards, the ORA will set up the award in Workday.
+A Grant worktag will be established and notification will be sent to the PI, Chair, and Dean.
+When applicable, the Co-PI(s), Chair(s), and Dean(s) will also receive notification.

 Negotiations with business and industry funders can take several weeks and may include final review by the University General Counsel.
-Please do not indicate to a sponsor that changes in budget, scope of work or intellectual property issues are OK before checking with your grants coordinator.
+Please do not indicate to a sponsor that changes in budget, scope of work or intellectual property issues are OK before checking with your Pre-Award Grant Coordinator.
 The ORA will assist in any negotiations between the sponsor and the PI.

-The NOA contains the UA account number(s), award amount, beginning and ending dates, the F&A rate, and other important information; however, it is only part of the award package.
-The full award package will also include the award documentation received from the sponsor, terms and conditions, matching and cost-sharing requirements, reporting requirements, and often the original proposal.
+The award setup in Workday contains the Grant worktag, award amount, period of performance dates, the indirect cost rate, and other important information; however, it is only part of the award package.
+The full award package saved in Cayuse will also include additional award documentation received from the sponsor, terms and conditions, matching and cost-sharing requirements, reporting requirements, and often the original proposal.
 It is the responsibility of the PI (and any/all Co-PIs) to review these documents and comply with the terms and conditions set forth.
 Any questions or issues should be brought to the attention of the ORA immediately.

 Establishing a grant account prior to official receipt of a new award